-Make sure that the report that you want to associate with the family exists in the Catalog folder.
+• Make sure that the report that you want to associate with the family exists in the Catalog folder.

+- 1. Access the Family Report section.

+- In the Family Reports section, select

+.

+The Select Report to Link window appears, where you can search for the report and associate the report to a family.

-- 1. Access the Family Report section. - 3.
-Specify the criteria to search for the report that you want to associate with the family: - a) In the Search for items named box, enter the name of the report that you want to associate with the family. - b) In the In folders(s) box, select
+- 3. Specify the criteria to search for the report that you want to associate with the family:

+- a) In the Search for items named box, enter the name of the report that you want to associate with the family.

+- b) In the In folders(s) box, select